-- Registered as a domestic student in a recognized post-secondary institution
+- Registered in a recognized Canadian post-secondary institution.

 - Canadian citizens, permanent residents, or persons to whom refugee protection has been conferred under the Immigration and Refugee Protection Act.
 International students with a work/study permit are not eligible.

 - Stacking with provincial tax credits is allowed, but it’s the employer’s responsibility to follow their provincial tax credit guidelines and consult a tax professional.
 Please note, wage subsidy funds cannot be counted toward any tax credits, only actual paid wages.

 - Partial government funds from provincial/territorial/municipal sources are permitted but only funds from non-governmental sources can be subsidized under this program (for example, a position paid with 60% provincial grant funding is only eligible for a subsidy on the 40% of the non-governmental funds from the employer).